 String spacing, as a result, is measured directly at the saddle, or in other instances, and for different manufacturers, this measurement is taken at the 14th fret.

-Nut width is usually represented in inches, usually as a fractional measurement e.g. 1 3/4“.
+Nut width is usually measured in inches, usually as a fractional measurement e.g. 1 3/4“.

 Common nut widths on steel-string acoustic guitars

-However, as you can see on the comparison chart below, nut widths vary across guitars, catering to a wide range of players with different preferences in this area.
+However, as you can see on the comparison chart below, nut widths vary, catering to a wide range of players with different preferences.

-The list below includes guitars of all price ranges, including the Martin D28 (RRP $3,599) through to the less expensive Epiphone DR100 (RRP $232).
+The list below includes guitars of all price ranges, including the Martin D28 through to the less expensive Epiphone DR100.
 The different specifications have been listed as either fractional or decimal, depending on which makes more sense as a format for the given nut width.

 |Martin D28||1 3/4″|